-As we gear up for a new school year, the worrisome mother in me can’t help but wonder if my school will be next.
+As we start up another new school year, the worrisome mother in me can’t help but wonder if my school will be next.
 Moms, I can imagine you’ve had similar thoughts.
-It would be ignorant for us to assume “not my school”, when this year alone there were 17 school shootings in the U.S. While the administration does their part to make parents feel safe, it’s really up to us to protect our children to the best of our abilities.
+It would be ignorant for us to assume “not my school,” when this year alone there were 22 school shootings in the U.S. While the administration does their part to make parents feel safe, it’s really up to us to protect our children to the best of our abilities.
 What can we do as parents right now to make a positive difference in this ongoing fight?

 Consider A Social Media Free World For Your Kids

 Living in today’s tech-driven world, social media is at the forefront of our lives, and even businesses.
 When I was young, flipping through a magazine would sometimes have an effect on the way I looked at myself.
 Think about it.
 At most, we’d look through a magazine for an hour at a time, once a day.
 Our kids have the ability to self-compare 24/7 if we allow them to have devices and social media at their fingertips.
 And parents, if you’re not tech-savvy, I suggest you educate yourself now by making sure you know exactly what’s on their device.

 Know What Your Kids Are Doing Online

 My daughter recently had a music app on her iPad that enabled her to lip-sync to popular songs.
 Unbeknownst to me, it had a messenger feature, and she was receiving and sending messages that I wasn’t privy to.
 If I hadn’t taken the time to learn about each of the apps on the iPad, I wouldn’t have known about this, and God only knows who would be messaging her.
 Ultimately, I deleted the app and put a stop to my child receiving private messages.